AC Size and Tonnage Calculator Hamilton, ON

 Home Size (sq ft)Hamilton BaselineBTU/h Range

-*Starting estimates for average Hamilton construction.
-Older lower-city homes with poor insulation, large south-facing windows, or high ceilings may require additional capacity.
+Starting estimates are based on average Hamilton homes.
+Older homes with poor insulation, large south-facing windows, or high ceilings may need additional capacity.
+If your current system is struggling, review typical AC repair costs in Hamilton.

 Hamilton-Specific Sizing Factors